 - Advised to contact your union representative. - Given a support contact within the organisation who should keep you up to date with the progress of your case. - Given a team contact, if you are suspended, who will update you about normal organisation activities.
 Social contact with colleagues should not be precluded unless this would be detrimental to the investigation.
-The type of information and frequency of contact should be agreed, but colleagues should not comment on or discuss the investigation.
+The type of information and frequency of contact should be agreed, but colleagues should not comment on or discuss the investigation. - Offered staff counselling service and/or occupational health support.

-Offered staff counselling service and/or occupational health support.
+This may be a stressful time, so in addition to contacting your union representative,

-This may be a stressful time, so in addition to contacting your union representative, you are advised to see your GP if you think your health may be affected
+Issue Date: October 2023 Page 16 of 18 you are advised to see your GP if you think your health may be affected